ellrin/ArXivDailyDigest/README.md

 # ArXivDailyDigest

-ArXiv Daily Digest by **Vibe Coding**.
-An automated system for discovering, scoring, and delivering daily research updates with multi-LLM support.

-> Fetch the latest arXiv papers, filter by your interests, score with LLMs, and deliver a clean daily digest in Markdown and PDF.
-If no papers qualify, a short notification email is sent.
+**ArXiv Daily Digest** by **Vibe Coding** is an automated system for discovering, scoring, and delivering daily research updates with multi-LLM support.
+It fetches the latest arXiv papers, filters them by users' chosen interests, scores them with LLMs, and compiles a clean daily digest in both Markdown and PDF.
+If no papers meet the criteria, users can instead receive a short notification email.
+The figure below shows an example of the actual output.
+When running in daemon mode, users can schedule a daily delivery at their specified time, receiving an email that contains both the PDF and Markdown versions of the digest.